JenniferM-BShulyak/zillow_austin_housing_market/README.md

 ### Project Background and Purpose
 ________________________________________

 The housing market in Austin has been changing rapidly as the Austin Metroplex swells.
-Segregationalist policies still scar the city of Austin to this day, and Austin "has one of the highest rates of income segregation in the country."
-This project sought to see if projected housing prices and rental data would show past/current segregation patterns and evidence of gentrification.
+World wide events such as pandemics and financial crises can have a large impact on housing and rental prices.
+In addition, segregationalist policies still scar the city of Austin to this day, and Austin "has one of the highest rates of income segregation in the country."

+This project sought to see if projected housing prices and rental data would show past/current segregation patterns and evidence of gentrification in addition to visible changes during the 2008 financial crisis and the COVID Pandemic.

 Zehr, D. (n.d.).
 Inheriting inequality: Austin's segregation and gentrification.
 Statesman.
 Retrieved February 2023, from https://projects.statesman.com/news/economic-mobility/